How to Kickstart Your KPI Community of Practiceby Stacey Barr |

 Are you shouldering all the burden of trying to get your organisation or company to take on better performance measurement practices?
-Stop the struggling today, and kick off a KPI Community of Practice to share the load.
+Stop the struggling today, and kick off a KPI Community of Practice to share the load and the learning.

 Here’s a framework for designing and initiating your KPI or Performance Measurement Community of Practice.